-Proper credits for music video and movie clips is mandatory: Name of Song/Music Publishing Company Name of Movie/Film Company
+Proper credits for music video and movie clips are mandatory: Song Title/Music Publishing Company Movie Title/Film Company

 The name of the music publishing company or film company can usually be found in the SHOW MORE section of the YouTube entry.
 Here's an example, using the official music video for Katy Perry's "Roar," signified by the musical note next to her name under the video window.
 When you scroll down past the video and the official designation, click on SHOW MORE.